Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 NOTE:
 - working with mapping:
-- Mapping::get() method will result in an owned value (a local copy), as opposed to a direct reference into the storage.
+- Answer: Mapping::get() method will result in an owned value (a local copy), as opposed to a direct reference into the storage.
 Changes to this value won't be reflected in the contract's storage "automatically".
 To avoid this common pitfall, the value must be inserted again at the same key after it was modified.
 The transfer function from above example illustrates this:

 ---